 Make yourself highly visible, which will help helicopters spot you.
 Authorities will likely fly over known walking tracks, campsites and other popular areas in the path of the fire.

-Running through the flames should only ever be attempted as a last resort, when no safe shelter can be reached.
-It is not recommended by fire authorities.
+Avoid direct contact with the flames.
+Running through the flames should only ever be attempted as an absolute last resort, when no safe shelter can be reached.
+This course of action is not recommended by fire authorities.
 It should only be attempted if you can see clearly behind the flames, so they are less than 1 metre high and 3 metres deep.
 If you must run through the fire, move to the flanks or areas burning with less intensity, look for a lull in the fire, seek areas with fairly clear ground, and avoid areas with potential obstructions or obstacles.
 Take a deep breath low to the ground, then cover your face and run through the flames to already burnt ground.

 If you are trapped by a fire while driving, stay in the vehicle, as research shows this offers the best chance of survival.